// Writing a Quine the "Dumb Way"

 tail = bytes.fromhex(tail).decode('utf-8')

-Finally, we join the head, DNA, and tail together and output them:
+Finally, we concatenate the header, DNA, and footer, and output them together:

 print(head + dna + tail)